Will I Lose My Canada Child Benefit (CCB) If I File For Bankruptcy?

 Under the BIA, a person who files for bankruptcy will be required to pay additional funds into his bankruptcy estate based on guidelines established by the Government of Canada.
 These guidelines set net monthly income thresholds for a person or family to maintain a minimal standard of living in Canada.
 Every dollar that a bankrupt family makes above this level is subject to a surplus income payment of 50% while a person remains bankrupt.
 All forms of household income, including the Canada Child Benefit (CCB), are included in this calculation.

 For example, the 2016 guideline for a household of two is $2,601.
 A single parent with employment earnings of $2,500 with a CCB of $550 will have total household income of $3,050.
-The calculation for surplus income will be as follows:
+The calculation of surplus income will be as follows:

 Total household income of $3,050 (less) guideline of $2,601 = surplus income of $449.
 The bankrupt’s share of the household income is 82% ($2,500/$3,050) therefore his surplus income will be $368 (82% of $449).
 He will be required to pay $184 (half of $368) into his bankruptcy estate for 21 months, if he is a first time bankrupt, or 36 months if he has had a prior bankruptcy.